 Different Installation Types

-Both sink and tub faucets come in two main installation styles: single-hole or three-hole installation.
-You do have the option of which to go with, but you also have to consider what’s existing in terms of plumbing, as well as what the tub or sink requires.
-For example, single-hole sinks only have one hole drilled for a single unit that includes the faucet, handle, and hot and cold adjustments.
-Three-hole sinks and tubs will require you to choose a fixture that has a faucet, along with a separate hot and cold tap.
+Both sink and tub faucets come in two main installation styles: single-hole or three-hole.
+You do have the option of which to go with, but you also have to consider what’s existing in terms of plumbing and what the tub or sink requires.
+For example, single-hole sinks only have one hole drilled for a single unit, including the faucet, handle, and hot and cold adjustments.
+Three-hole sinks and tubs will require you to choose a fixture with a faucet and a separate hot and cold tap.

 Is There a Difference Between a Tub Filler and a Faucet?

 In the bathroom, the tub filler is becoming a popular choice.
 Unlike a traditional faucet, it connects to a 1/2-inch supply (instead of the traditional 3/8-inch) so that water can flow in faster and fill the tub more efficiently.
-Slow-flow faucets are great for water conservation, but can actually cost more when filling a tub because they have to run so long to get the tub full.
+Slow-flow faucets are great for water conservation but can cost more when filling a tub because they have to run so long to get it full.

 If you choose a deep soaking tub, you may want to install a tub filler in addition to your standard faucets.
-You can find out more about tub fillers with the help of the experts over at Build.com and their guide to choosing and using tub fillers.
+You can learn more about tub fillers with the help of the experts over at Build.com and their guide to choosing and using tub fillers.

 Single Hole Wall Mount Bathroom Faucet